neutrinojs/neutrino/docs/project-layout.md

 the entry point(s) to your application and use this as the relative location for finding other assets necessary for creating your builds.

-## Static Assets

-If you have CSS stylesheets, images, non-compiled/-imported JavaScript files, or any other static assets you would like copied to your build directory, a preset will look for these within a `src/static` directory by default.
-Use this for assets that are not imported from application code, but can be referenced by their relative URL or via built code.

 ## Build Assets

 When creating a build bundle, a preset will put the compiled assets, including any generated